Coaching and Wellness

 We have a primary need to explore, learn, and change; however, these things are often squashed by the demands of life.
 In our ever-changing world today, the ability to adapt, be agile, and never take anything for granted is an important capacity.

 Result of not being curious: Declining mental capacity, which leads to other serious mental and brain digressions.

 Coaching is all about curiosity.
 Skilled coaching helps clients to move beyond the familiar, thinking beyond the mental barriers to a greater confidence, motivation, and an overall sense of wellbeing.

 Coaches are trained to ask powerful questions, the kind of questions that evoke exploration, insight, discovery, and action.
 Questions that create a focused state of mind because of the mental images they create, highly motivating the client to consider and explore the answers.
 This is curiosity at its finest!

 - Relationships.
 Serving others, taking care of others, being compassionate and kind are important sources of human thriving.
 This leads to a sense of wellbeing and generates positive emotions that creates moments of connection, calms the nervous system, and improves brain function.

-Compassion for negative emotions is soothing because negative emotions need a warm, appreciative embrace to settle down to allow the person to move beyond the situation.
+Compassion for negative emotions is soothing because negative emotions need a warm, appreciative embrace to settle down and allow the person to move beyond the situation.

 Coaching is a relationship where compassion can be experienced.
 Coaches create supportive, safe environments for clients to discuss and talk about what is important–coaches validate what a person is experiencing and don’t judge the person.
 Coaches listen, resonating with the clients’ words, meaning, and tones.

-Result: Trust, hope, perspective, empowerment.
-A authentic gift of compassion to the client.
+Result: Trust, hope, perspective, empowerment—an authentic gift of compassion to the client.